Knowing how to choose a fishing charter is the single most important part of any fishing trip.

-For those of you fairly new to the subject matter we’re about to discuss, let me make one thing crystal clear right now: picking a charter is the single most important part of any fishing trip.
-And notice I didn’t say ‘a wonderful fishing trip’ either: the boat and the captain you select are going to make your ordeal on the water ‘unforgettable’, one way or another.
-It is your (and now our) responsibility to ensure that when you step off the boat after a full day offshore, and a bystander inquires about the experience, that attribute is used in the most positive way.
+Notice how I didn’t say ‘a wonderful fishing trip’ either: the boat and the captain you select are going to make your ordeal on the water ‘unforgettable’, one way or another.
+It is your (and now our) responsibility to ensure that when you step off the boat after a full day offshore, you use that attribute is used in the most positive way.

-Gas money will depend on a variety of factors, size of the boat and the engine that powers it being the most important ones, followed by the approximate distance to your fishing location.
-Let’s just say it’s not uncommon for an offshore sportfisher to burn up to seventy gallons a day, making the captain about $400 poorer in a single trip – and how about those oil prices?
+Gas money will depend on a variety of factors.
+The most important ones are the size of the boat and the engine, and you should add to that the approximate distance to your fishing location.
+It’s common for an offshore sportfisher to burn up to seventy gallons a day, making the captain about $400 poorer in a single trip – and how about those oil prices?

 So what does all of this mean?

-The price of the charter boat isn’t a perfect indicator of the quality of service provided, but it’s a good starting point, and most anglers tend to choose comfort and quality over saving a few bucks.
+The price of the charter boat isn’t a perfect indicator of the quality of service but it’s a good starting point.
+Most anglers tend to choose comfort and quality over saving a few bucks.
 This is why, generally speaking, charter fishing appears to be less price-sensitive than many other businesses.
-For example, when anglers visiting Sitka, Alaska, were polled on their course of action following a hypothetical 10% increase in the charter cost, only 14% thought they would be ‘much less likely to return’ under said circumstances, with almost half of the pollsters being completely indifferent to the cost increase.

-All of this is not to say, however, that there aren’t several price-related items you should be on a lookout for.
+All of this is not to say that there aren’t several price-related items you should be on a lookout for: